The Sassana Stone Pentalogy

 Trials in Tumult

 After his recent heroics, Santiago is legally adopted by the rebel chieftain Tadhg Óg MacGlannagh.
-Santiago’s stock has greatly risen within the tribe, with his secret ring causing an unforeseen rift amongst the Sassenachs.
+Santiago’s standing in the tribe grows ever stronger, while his secret ring causes an unforeseen rift between the Sassenachs.

-For the English Viceroy has learned of its existence, accusing his own servants of hiding it from him.
-A great trial is called in Dublin, where the Sheriff of Sligo and his allies face charges of atrocities brought by their spiteful master.
+For the English Viceroy has learned of the bauble’s existence, before accusing his own servants of hiding it from him.
+He immediately calls for a great trial to be held in Dublin, where the Sheriff of Sligo and his allies face charges of atrocities brought by their spiteful master.

 The Sassenachs are also plagued by troubles to the west, where an armed revolt is led by an Irish rebel known as the Blind Abbott.
 The whole of Connacht is about to burst into flames, with the MacGlannaghs also spurred to violence by their ally and overlord Brian O’Rourke.